CoolDCB/GardeningTweaks-Claims/README.md

-# These features are now built into GardeningTweaks as of GardeningTweaks 2.0
+# These features are now built into GardeningTweaks as of version 2.0